 Appropriate Use for Research: Explain how you will ensure that only records of patients/participants who have agreed to have their information used for research will be reviewed.

+We are using the CTSI to obtain medical record numbers for only those patients who were in the Executive Health program who underwent VO2max testing.

 Location(s) of storage, sharing and analysis of research data, including any links to research data (check all that apply).
 In the case of research involving sensitive data (including data that is sensitive but not covered by HIPAA), the protocol must include a robust security plan in compliance with the University’s Data Security Policies.
 Review additional policies that may apply including the University’s Data Security Classification and Information Security policies.

-☐ In the BPIC data shelter of the Information Exchange (IE)
+☒ In the BPIC data shelter of the Information Exchange (IE)

 ☐ Store ☐ Analyze ☐ Share